BruceRanger/MandArt/MandArt.docc/A01-GettingStarted.md

 ## Overview

-This article shows how to get started creating and saving a custom MandArt image.
+This article shows how to get started creating and saving a custom MandArt picture.

 ![Example](mandart_a01.png)